roseusgarcia/pext_theme_eggplant/README.md

 # Eggplant theme for Pext
-This is a purple and black theme for [Pext](https://github.com/Pext/Pext).
+This is a pastel purple theme for [Pext](https://github.com/Pext/Pext).

 # License
 CC-BY-3.0